Telling stories through film and conversation.

 WATER ALWAYS GOES WHERE IT WANTS TO GO, 5min., Romania

-Directed by Yiou Wang
+New Media Artist by Yiou Wang

 “Water Always Goes Where It Wants to Go” is an ecoperformance CG art video of the body in synergy with the storied landscape of water.
 How can we go back to something we already have?
 We are born out of water, and water constitutes our body, our territories, and our myths.
 Mapping water through the body, in between transitory space for waters, the short film investigates the relationship between the self, its embodied and somatic dialogues, and these physical and symbolic waters, questioning how we can return to our first water, the common body.